You’re Working Way Too Hard.

 I was just thinking… You know what this is like?

-This is like Dr. Glenn Livingston’s venerable market research formula, which he has been teaching for 7 years.
+This is like Dr. Glenn Livingston’s venerable market research formula, which he has been teaching for over a decade.
 Glenn is famous for this because he has had an 80% to 85% success rate entering new markets, where most people are lucky to achieve a 20-25% success rate.

 Even Glenn’s “80/20 Market Research” simplification which I teach in my 80/20 book cuts the failure rate of entering new markets to 50%.
 And it’s really really simple – it takes a single afternoon!